 “[T]he William Barnes house was built in a style which was popular in Wilson County between 1848 and 1860.
 Barnes was the brother of General Joshua Barnes, one of the most influential men in the area and a founder of Wilson County.
 Barnes was born in 1811.
-Like his brother, he was a planter, and by the time of his death he had accumulated over 1,000 acres. …The exterior of the Barnes house has remained basically unaltered except for the constriction of a two-story portico with Doric columns which dates circa 1914.
-The William Barnes House is very similar stylistically to the house of his brother.
-General Joshua Barnes, which was built circa 1845.
+Like his brother, he was a planter, and by the time of his death he had accumulated over 1,000 acres. …The exterior of the Barnes house has remained basically unaltered except for the construction of a two-story portico with Doric columns which dates circa 1914.
+The William Barnes House is very similar stylistically to the house of his brother, General Joshua Barnes, which was built circa 1845.
 The exterior consists of a plain two-story box with a shallow hipped-roof and a three-bay facade.
 A wide trabeated entrance, surmounted by a smaller door on the second floor, is located in the central bay.
 The unusual six-panel door is similar to those found on the Daniel Whitley House (also in Stantonsburg Township).
 The interior plan is that of a wide center hall with two large rooms located on each side.
 Major alterations have been made on the interior.
 A large two-story packhorse and small gable-roof storage building, both contemporary with the house, exist on the grounds.” — Kate Ohno, Wilson County’s Architectural Heritage (1981).

 Aerial shot of the Barnes House and outbuildings at the intersection of Fairfield Dairy Road and Highway 58.